|Value||Eligibility||Open date||Close date|

 b.
 Applicants may be required to attend an interview.

 c.
-The scholarship will be awarded by the Dean of the Sydney Conservatorium of Music.
+The scholarship will be awarded by the Dean of the Sydney Conservatorium of Music or their nominated delegate.

 a.
 The scholarship value and duration will be determined by the Dean of the Sydney Conservatorium of Music and will be stipulated in the Scholarship Offer Letter to the successful recipient(s).